 In this section, we briefly review how prior work \citep{rozet2024learning,bai2024expectation} performs posterior sampling with diffusion models as priors.
 Their methods are restricted to the \emph{linear corruption model} \cref{eq:linear-corr}, where the observation is $Y=(AX+\epsilon,A)$, where $\epsilon\sim \normal{0,\sigy^2\id}$ is the noise and $A\sim \PA$ is a random corruption matrix.
-For simplicity, to describe these results, we focus on the case where $A$ is fixed, i.e.~the forward channel is $\Qd{X}=\normal{AX,\sigy^2\id}$.
+For simplicity, to describe these results, we focus on the case where $A$ is fixed, i.e.~$\Qd{X}=\Q_A(\cdot|{X})=\normal{AX,\sigy^2\id}$.

 In the EM approach of \citet{rozet2024learning,bai2024expectation}, the latent variable models are described by diffusion models.
 More precisely, each $\theta$ parametrizes a score function $\scf_\theta(x,t)$, and $\qm_\theta(x)$ corresponds to the distribution of $X_0$ obtained by running the backward diffusion process with the score function $\scf_\theta$.
 However, to sample from $\qm_{\theta}(X|Y)$, one needs to approximate the conditional score function $\nabla_{x} \log \qm_\theta(X_t=x|Y=y)$.
 Following previous work on posterior sampling with diffusion priors~\citep[etc.]{chung2022diffusion}, the conditional score is decomposed according to Bayes' rule: